1 or 2?

 Do I need to be worried about worms and parasites?

 Yes!
 Google Famacha Scoring in Goats.
 Learn how to score a goat, and look for signs of barberpole infestation.
+However, their are many other types of worms and parasites that can affect your goats.
 If your goat is acting off, not wanting to eat, has a dry, rough coat, and/or dark colored scours, you probably need to get a fecal sample to your vet so you know what kind of worms/parasites you are dealing with & then you can medicate accordingly.
 You can also send samples through the mail.

 How do I know if my goat has kidney stones?